Saltar al contenido principal

 In the bedroom, keep access to lighting close at hand.
 Nightlights and motion-activated lights can be helpful here as well.

-For the bed itself: Consider a mattress and bedframe that put the bed at an accessible height, which is anywhere from 20 to 23 inches from the floor to the top of the mattress.5 Additionally, bed support and accessories can be added for optimal comfort and security.
-(Read more about bed support.)
+For the cama itself: Consider a mattress and bedframe that put the bed at an accessible height, which is anywhere from 20 to 23 inches from the floor to the top of the mattress.
+Además, bed accessories can be added for optimal comfort and security.

-In case of an emergency, it’s important to keep a landline or cell phone on the nightstand, as well as a flashlight in the event of a power outage.6
+In case of an emergency, it’s important to keep a landline or well-charged cell phone on the nightstand, as well as a flashlight in the event of a power outage.

 Seguridad en el baño

-The bathroom might be the most dangerous room in the house: Falls in the bathroom are twice as likely to result in an injury compared to falls in the living room.7 Some easy ways to help prevent that include adding a built-in seat in the shower or bath, installing grab bars and using an elevated toilet seat.
+The bathroom is a place in the home where falls may often happen.
+Some easy ways to help prevent falls include adding a built-in seat in the shower or bath, installing grab bars and using an elevated toilet seat.

 Kitchen safety

-Nearly 10% of people age 65 or older have said that reaching or opening kitchen cabinets can be challenging, which is why optimizing the kitchen accordingly can be helpful.
+For older adults, reaching for kitchen cabinets and other items can be challenging and even dangerous, which is why optimizing the kitchen accordingly can be helpful.

-Consider installing easy-to-reach cabinets or shelving, and swapping small knobs for handle-style pulls.
-It may also be a good idea to switch sink knobs to levers or handles.8
+Consider installing easy-to-reach cabinets or shelving and swapping small knobs for handle-style pulls.
+It may also be a good idea to switch sink knobs to levers or handles.
+Using reach sticks to reach items could also be useful.

-Adults age 65 or older are also at a higher risk of injury or death from kitchen fires because of sensory impairments and physical limitations.
-For that reason, invest in a splash guard to prevent grease splatter, and keep potholders or oven mitts nearby when using the stove.9 An automatic shut-off switch on the stove can offer even more peace of mind.10
+Adults age 65 or older are at a higher risk of injury or death from kitchen fires because of sensory impairments and physical limitations.
+Always keep potholders or oven mitts nearby when using the stove.
+An automatic shut-off switch on the stove can offer even more peace of mind.

 While all the above are good first steps, it’s best to discuss options with a health care provider, as every home, person and living situation is unique.